Updated January 2024

 Think you'd like to pursue a career as a medical office assistant?
 Your first step is finding a quality MOA course from an accredited college.

-Herzing offers MOA training at our Toronto, Ottawa, and Winnipeg campuses.
+Herzing offers MOA training online.
 The course includes an internship at a local clinic or hospital.

 If you have questions about training or careers, we suggest speaking with an admissions advisor.
 An advisor can answer any questions you have about application requirements, course schedules, career options, tuition, or financial aid.